SNAP Benefits in Wisconsin: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefits Transfer (EBT) card each month.
-This card, also known as the Wisconsin QUEST card, holds your food assistance funds electronically.
-Think of it as a special debit card just for your SNAP benefits.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
+Think of it like a debit card specifically for your food assistance.
+You can use it at authorized grocery stores and farmers markets to purchase eligible food items.

 What Can You Buy with SNAP Benefits?